Real estate in Pakistan: Real Estate Demand

 Demand for residential properties in Pakistan grew in 2010, leading to increased interest among real estate developers and investors.
 Since prices have exceeded 10 million PKR, new housing developments are often aimed at the upper middle class.
 To assist the real-estate sector, the Government of Pakistan announced a reduction in interest rates on mortgage loans in 2012.

 In 2017, the housing gap in Punjab, one of the largest provinces of Pakistan, was around 2.3 million units, this figure is expected to reach the figure of 11.3 million units by the end of 2047.

 The prominent factors causing the shortages includes rural-to-urban migration, population growth, lower interest rates, and tax incentives, the poor quality of available properties, and the subsidy schemes, like Roshan Apna Ghar, Mera Ghar Mera Pakistan, etc., in urban areas of the country.

-According to a report, the population in Pakistan has grown by a CAGR of 2.1% between FY16 to FY21.
+According to a report, the population in Pakistan has grown by a CAGR of 2.1% between FY16 and FY21.
 With the given trend, the figure would reach 231.58 million in FY23.

-The overall real estate industry contributed significantly to Pakistan's GDP during the stated period with a growth rate of between 5.4 % to 5.9%.
+The overall real estate industry contributed significantly to Pakistan's GDP during the stated period with a growth rate of between 5.4 % and 5.9%.

 Real estate sector worth

 Moreover, many more billions are spent on buying residential and commercial plots.
-Pakistan's real estate sector is worth anywhere between $300 to $400 billion.
+Pakistan's real estate sector is worth around $1.8 trillion.
 According to the Pakistan Bureau of Statistics, construction output accounts for 2% of GDP, with housing representing less than half that total.
 With the rate of urbanization that Pakistan has been experiencing, there is a growing need for urban planning.